 This article and short video explains ERIS (Enhanced Research and Development Intensive Support) which applies to some loss-making Small & Medium Enterprises (SMEs).

-🚀 ERIS (Enhanced Research and Development Intensive Support) is the R&D tax credit incentive designed to boost innovation for some loss-making SMEs, by paying out a higher incentive.
+🚀 Enhanced Research & Development Intensive Support (ERIS) is the R&D tax credit incentive designed to boost innovation for some loss-making SMEs, by paying out a higher Research & Development incentive.

-In the video, Jenny breaks down the essential things you need to know about ERIS.
+In the video, we break down the essential things you need to know about ERIS.

 Maximum Tax Credit